Creating a new IP#

 ENDTITLE

-The USING line is only present if the register map imports other register map for look-up.
+The USING method is only present if the register map imports other register maps for look-up.

 The register and fields are defined with the following syntax: